Applications for medical marijuana beginning in Oklahoma

 FILE - In this Monday, July 30, 2018 file photo, Zora Braun gestures to people as cars drive by a location where they can sign petitions in support of marijuana in Oklahoma, in Oklahoma City, Monday, July 30, ... more

-OKLAHOMA CITY (AP) — The Oklahoma State Department of Health says officials are ready to begin accepting applications for medical marijuana licenses in the state.
+OKLAHOMA CITY (AP) — The Oklahoma State Department of Health is now accepting applications for medical marijuana licenses in the state.

-The online application system will be available beginning at 10 a.m.
+The online application system went live at 10 a.m.
 Saturday at www.OMMA.ok.gov .

 The applications must be made online and cannot be submitted at state or county health offices.
 Residents needing computer access are encouraged to visit a public library or ask a friend or relative for access.